 Djiyito processes the cashew apple by removing the acid, and using the processed cashew apple as a meat substitute, aka the “cashew apple meat”.
 This non-meat alternative is a good substitute for those who follow a vegan, vegetarian, or a plant-based diet, and come in many forms, including cashew apple “brochettes” and a specialty-blended fresh fruit salad.

 Three very different partners, illustrating various parts of the nut value chain.
-ADF is proud to spotlight these partners on World Food Day as they all demonstrate the diversity of the nuttiest value chain, as well as the innovation it takes for farmers to put food on the tables of African families across the continent.
+USADF is proud to spotlight these partners on World Food Day as they all demonstrate the diversity of the nuttiest value chain, as well as the innovation it takes for farmers to put food on the tables of African families across the continent.